billITStuff/PuttyIntoFedora/README.md

 In this project I will demostrate how to ssh into Fedora Linux using Putty.
 I am running Fedora on a virtual machine, but this would often be used to remote into a linux server to change some config or do something with the file system

 ### Skills Learned
--How to setup openssh in Fedora
+- How to setup openssh in Fedora.

--How to SSH into a remote server
+- How to SSH into a remote server.

 ### Tools Used
--Putty
+- Putty.

--Fedora 43 Workstation
+- Fedora 43 Workstation.

--Virtualbox for my virtual machine
+- Virtualbox for my virtual machine.

 ## Steps
 In this project I will demostrate how to ssh into Fedora Linux using Putty.
 I am running Fedora on a virtual machine, but this would often be used to remote into a linux server to change some config or do something with the file system